jamiemansfield/Potassium/README.md

 Potassium
 =========

-Potassium is a collection of tools for the workign with de-obfuscation mappings - including *a tool for generating basic mappings*.
+Potassium is a collection of tools for working with de-obfuscation mappings - including *a tool for generating basic mappings*.